Praqma/pretested-integration-plugin/README.md

 _User oriented documentation_ is on the [Jenkins community wiki plugin page](https://wiki.jenkins-ci.org/display/JENKINS/Pretested+Integration+Plugin).

 The [_roadmap_](https://trello.com/b/tOQL6crl/pretested-integration-plugin) is a  public Trello board.
+Whil a simple bug, or very simple feature request just can be reported directly on the [Jenkins community issue tracker]( https://issues.jenkins-ci.org/secure/IssueNavigator.jspa?mode=hide&reset=true&jqlQuery=project+%3D+JENKINS+AND+status+in+%28Open%2C+%22In+Progress%22%2C+Reopened%29+AND+component+%3D+%27pretested-integration-plugin%27) you should use the _roadmap_ for discussing new ideas, complicated features and the future of the plugin.

+Current development efforts are also maintained Kanban-style on the Trello board.

 The plugin is maintained in the scope of [Joint Open Source Roadmap Alliance (JOSRA)](http://www.josra.org/) by [Praqma](http://www.praqma.net).
 We happily accept pull request - see section about contributing below.